 After the foam has formed, you can use a spoon to transfer it in a tall cup and continue on with the Greek caffè frappe recipe by adding ice cubes and water.

 If you add milk instead of water to the foam, this drink becomes quite similar to the Dalgona whipped coffee.

-You can also top up the Greek frappe foam with condensed milk, which will bring it closer to a Vietnamese style iced coffee.
+Instead of adding sugar, you can sweeten your drink with sweetened condensed milk, which will bring it closer to a Vietnamese-style iced coffee.

-The original recipe is invented by Nescafe, so if you want to experience the most authentic frappe coffee taste, you should go for this brand.
+The original Greek Frappe recipe is invented by Nescafe, so if you want the most authentic experience, you should go for this brand.

-If you don’t like instant coffee, you can create foam by using brewed coffee instead.
+If you don’t like instant coffee, you can create foam by using concentrated brewed coffee instead.

 Have in mind though, that this foam wouldn’t be as stable compared to the foam instant coffee produces.

 It’s also worth noting that if you don’t have one of these Greek frappe mixers, it may take you more than ten minutes of shaking to produce foam out of brewed coffee.
 With the battery-operated electric device I mentioned earlier, it happens much faster (within less than a minute).

 At some cafes in Europe, they offer more of a sophisticated Greek Frappe made with espresso, but it’s quite different from the original.